 I don’t have an agent.
 Can I sell my rights to overseas territories?

 Sure, you can submit to publishers if they take direct submissions.
 But this becomes difficult when there are other languages involved.
 Do you speak that language?
 Do you know the laws of that country so you can expertly glance over the contracts?
 What about tax issues in those countries?
 For me, this is one of the many reasons why agents are an essential part of the process, presuming the agent you have has a solid track record in selling translations rights.
+Sure, some publishers will have a great rights team who can help you with this but not always.

 If you’ve already got a deal in your home country yourself, then you might find an agent willing to help with translation deals.
 But it can be tough to find one who will only deal with this side of the business.